Conditional independence

-In probability theory, conditional independence describes situations wherein an observation is irrelevant or redundant when evaluating the certainty of a hypothesis.
+In probability theory, conditional independence describes situations in which an observation is irrelevant or redundant when evaluating the certainty of a hypothesis.
+It is the opposite of conditional dependence.
 Conditional independence is usually formulated in terms of conditional probability, as a special case where the probability of the hypothesis given the uninformative observation is equal to the probability without.
 If $A$ is the hypothesis, and $B$ and $C$ are observations, conditional independence can be stated as an equality: